10 Most Popular Pets in India (Updated in 2023)

 2. Cats

-Rural areas of India consider cats to be bad luck, which may be the reason that they are a less popular pet choice than dogs.
-It’s believed that spotting a black cat will make your work unfinished.
+In some rural areas of India, cats are considered to be bad luck, which may be the reason that they are a less popular pet choice than dogs.
+Black cats are especially considered a bad omen.

-Despite ancient superstition, however, cats are still the second most popular pet choice in India, and it is estimated that by 2023, there will be 2.4 million domestic cats in the country.
+Despite ancient superstition, however, cats are still the second most popular pet choice in India, and it was estimated that in 2023, there would be 2.4 million domestic cats in the country.
 Persian and Siamese cats are popular breeds.

 Like most places around the world, fish are popular pets in India.
 They make a beautiful discussion point for the home, add to your décor, and are easy to care for.
 Betta fish and goldfish are the most popular choices, but many Indian homes keep other species of tropical fish too.